josecanciani/jscore/README.md

 Most attributes can be set with the `attr` method, as we want to keep browser implementation as much as possible.

-You can create a shadow element using the `addSheet` method, but this is only recommended for the parent node in a `Component` tree (see Styling with Shadow Elements bellow).
+You can create a shadow element using the `addCssSheet` method, but this is only recommended for the parent node in a `Component` tree (see Styling with Shadow Elements bellow).

 You can add HTML but it's not recommended, instead keep using new Builders to create your tree, appending with the `addChild` method.